05nelsonm/kmp-tor-binary/README.md

 ![badge-support-js-ir]

-This project is focused on the compilation, packaging, distribution and installation of `tor` resources for Kotlin-Multiplatform, primarily to be consumed as a dependency by the [kmp-tor][url-kmp-tor] project.
+This project is focused on the compilation, packaging, distribution and installation of `tor` resources for Kotlin Multiplatform, primarily to be consumed as a dependency by the [kmp-tor][url-kmp-tor] project.

 **NOTE:** Support for [kmp-tor][url-kmp-tor] version `1.x.x` is